tjhrulz/MaterialPalette/README.md

 ### Tentative Roadmap:
 **For v1.0**
-[x] Import the 13 Material design color palettes
+- [x] Import the 13 Material design color palettes
-[x] Implement autogeneration of a swatch based on any color
+- [x] Implement autogeneration of a swatch based on any color
-[x] Auto complimentary alt color picking
+- [x] Auto complimentary alt color picking
-[ ] Light dark variants
+- [ ] Light dark variants
-[ ] Swatch color safety features
+- [ ] Swatch color safety features
-[ ] Implement safe text color generation
+- [ ] Implement safe text color generation

 **For v1.5**
-[ ] Implment color from image with average and most common color extraction which can then be used for swatch generation
+- [ ] Implment color from image with average and most common color extraction which can then be used for swatch generation
-[ ] Add ability to crop image
+- [ ] Add ability to crop image

 **For v2.0**
-[ ] Implement color palette from image
+- [ ] Implement color palette from image
-[ ] Palette safety features
+- [ ] Palette safety features

 **For v2.5**
-[ ] Get desktop wallpaper
+- [ ] Get desktop wallpaper
-[ ] Extract icon color from exe
+- [ ] Extract icon color from exe

 **For v3.0**
-Add functionallity similar to color thief to get N most commmon colors in image in no particular order and let app handle it Nested variables?
+- [ ] Add functionallity similar to color thief to get N most commmon colors in image in no particular order and let app handle it
+- [ ] Nested variables/better variable systems?